-St George's Catholic Primary School Attendance Policy takes into account the guidance set out in the DFE Document 'School Attendance: Guidance for maintained schools, academies, independent schools and local authorities July 2019' and 'Working Together to Improve School Attendance: Guidance for maintained schools, academies, independent schools and local authorities July 2019' academies, independent schools and local authorities academies, academies, independent schools and local authorities academies, academi
+St George's Catholic Primary School Attendance Policy takes into account the guidance set out in the DFE Document 'School Attendance: Guidance for maintained schools, academies, independent schools and local authorities July 2019' and 'Working Together to Improve School Attendance: Guidance for maintained schools, academies, independent schools and local authorities May 2022'.

 Regular and punctual school attendance is important.
 Pupils need to attend school regularly if they are to take full advantage of the educational opportunities available to them by law.
-St George's Catholic Primary School and Nursery fully recognises its responsibilities to ensure pupils are in school and on time, therefore having access to learning for the maximum number of days and hours.
+St George's Catholic Primary School fully recognises its responsibilities to ensure pupils are in school and on time, therefore having access to learning for the maximum number of days and hours.